 Experiencing slight pain and discomfort in orthodontics treatment is normal.
-Pain is a mental response to stimulators during the orthodontics treatment, which is considered one of the main reasons for withdrawal from the treatment.
+Pain is a mental response to stimulants during the orthodontics treatment, which is considered one of the main reasons for withdrawal from the treatment.
 Orthodontics treatments such as placing brackets and wires on teeth, placing fixed and removable appliances, and removing the brackets cause mild pain for the patients.

 What factors can affect orthodontics pain?